 - Engage with your customers by posting questions.
 This can help you understand your clients’ views and what they might be looking for.

 - Set up a selfie booth in your treatment room and provide your customers with a platform to click a photo, amidst a relaxing massage.
 Encourage them to post those photos on their social media handles and tag you.
 You can repost their content and amp up your presence.

 - Unravel your creative side and utilize reels to make short, attractive videos surrounding your business.
 Reels and short videos that end up on the Explore page can help you gain a wider audience.

 - Look into your industry-specific community groups where you can be of help, and pitch in your services.

 - You can also generate referrals using social media.
 The more you grow your circle of connections on your Business page, the more likely it is for you to get recommendations from the ones who’ve enjoyed your services.

 - Add booking CTAs to your social media profiles and convert your profile visitors into paying customers.
 Adding a Book Now button or the link to your booking page to your social media can help customers book an appointment with you directly.
-A massage therapy scheduling software catered to satisfy this need can help you add a Book Now button to your Facebook and Instagram Business pages, and your booking link on other platforms.

 Take a look at the Instagram page of Spa Mobile shown below.
 The brief description they’ve given in the bio conveys a subtle yet pleasant message of their services.
 They’ve also mentioned the link that redirects them to their website, and the location of their business.

 The overall color coordination of the page is calming and gentle to the eyes.
-The Instagram action buttons like Message, Book Now, Contact that have been added are extremely important as these can help them get new customers through their Instagram page.
+The Instagram action buttons like Message, Book Now, and Contact info that have been added are extremely important as these can help them get new customers through their Instagram page.

 It doesn’t end here!
 To ensure that your business is well on its way to being recognized, you should definitely consider using LinkedIn to make business connections.